kubenstein/dynopoker/README.md

 Idea
 -------
-Dynopoker will command your app to ping itself every hour.
+Dynopoker will command your app to ping itself every 30 minutes.

 Installation
 -------